d3crypt3d/ruby_design_patterns/README.md

 ---
 ### COMPOSITE
 **The Composite Pattern** allows you to compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly.

+---
+### STATE
+**The State Pattern** allows an object to alter its behaviour when its internal state changes.
+The object will appear to change its class.